haplo-org/haplo-safe-view-templates/README.md

 * Lists, which are just zero or more of the above in `[ ]`

+* Enclosing view blocks, `^ { }`, the number of `^` characters indicating how many enclosing blocks to traverse, and then the block is rendered with that view.

 * C++ style comments, which begin with `//` and end at the end of the line

+## Views

+The template is rendered from a view.
+This is a nested data structure, somewhat like JSON but the actual implementation dependent on the Driver.
+Values in the template refer to named properties in the view.

+There is a concept of the "current view".
+This starts at the root of the data structure.
+Values are looked up starting from the current view.

+`each()` and `with()` change the current view. `each()` changes the view to each element of a list in order, rendering the block for each. `with()` just changes it and renders the block.

+Sometimes you need to refer to values which are outside the current view.
+Use an enclosing view block, for example, to access the 'x' value in the enclosing view, use `^{x}`.

 ### Attributes on Elements